JeffreySu/WeixinResource/readme.md

 Update 1-2 times per week, you can follow updates as following ways:

-1. You can mark this project as 'Watch' or 'Star', with that you can see this project in an independent list.
+1. You can mark this project as `Watch` or `Star`, with that you can see this project in an independent list.

-2. You can Fork this project, and synchronizing code at any time you want.
+2. You can `Fork` this project, and synchronizing code at any time you want.

-3. You can follow our Wechat Official Account named 'SenparcRobot' or '盛派网络小助手' to get the news push.
+3. You can follow our Wechat Official Account named `SenparcRobot` or `盛派网络小助手` to get the news push.

 4. Add this page to your Favorites, open it when you need.